openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/hydropower.md

 5. **Set appropriate ramping limits**: These should reflect the actual operational characteristics of the hydro plant
 6. **Validate costs**: Ensure investment and O&M costs are in appropriate units and time periods
 7. **Test configurations**: Start with simple configurations and gradually add complexity
-8. **Monitor water balance**: Ensure the inflow, discharge, and spillage flows are consistent

 ## [Input File (Advanced Format)](@id hydropower_advanced_json_csv_input_format)